 Wall construction isn’t what it used to be, and that’s a good thing.
-Building codes across Canada are demanding more than the old R20 minimum insulation levels for walls, but this doesn’t always happen the way it should in the real world.
+Building codes across my part of the world are demanding more than the old R20 minimum insulation levels for walls, but this doesn’t always happen the way it should in the real world.
 Here’s the technical low-down on four code-compliant wall options, with pros and cons for each.
-This might not be easy reading, but knowing what’s available will help you choose more wisely.
+Knowing what’s available will help you choose more wisely.

 Insulation Option#1: High R-Value Batts

 One way of building beyond R20 is with high-performance batts in regular wood frame walls, and this approach offers several advantages.
 First, the framing procedure is the same as it’s always been, with no new tricks for you or your contractor to learn.
 Vapour barrier installation happens the same way as always, so building inspectors won’t have any questions.

 As popular as it still is, wood frame walls have disadvantages that familiarity may blind you to.
 They do cost more than at least one other kind of wall offering equivalent energy performance (see below “R17 SIPs Equal R24 Batts”), and hollow, stud wall designs of any sort are susceptible to internal moisture condensation and mold growth.
 As homes get tighter, mold risk increases, along with health risks.
 Also, since more than 10% of the surface area of wood frame walls have continuous studs and plates extending from outside to inside surfaces, increased conductive energy losses happen through thermal bridging.
 It can also be more challenging than most contractors realize to achieve low air infiltration numbers with wood frames.